vishvAsa/kalpAntaram/kANe/v4/1_pAtaka_prAyashchitta_karmavipAka/05_Names_of_All_prAyashchittas.md

 drinking sun ū and a sūdra drinking pañcagavya both went to hell (Mahāraurava, according to Visnu), yet Devala (verse 61) and

 Parāśara XI 3 and 27 and medieval works like the Pr M. (p 13) and Sūdrakamalakara (p.
-42) allowed śūdras to take pañcagavya without Vedio mantı as.
+42) allowed śūdras to take pañcagavya without Vedic mantı as.
 And women of all vardas, being treated like sūdras for certain purposes, were also allowed optionally to do the same,

 PATRAKRCCHRA-Vide Parna-kūrca below,